openfl/www.openfl.org/learn/npm/getting-started/index.md

 ## Making Some Changes

+Open your code editor and select "Open Folder", then open the new project directory we created.
+Otherwise, if there is no option to open a folder, edit "src/app.ts", "src/app.js" or "src/App.hx" by itself.

-To draw a square, you could update the initial `app.ts`, `app.js` or `App.hx` source file to look like this:
+To draw a square, you could update the file to look like this:

 {% capture typescript %}
 ```ts